 To learn more about the Pennsylvania School of Horticulture for Women, check out Sowing the Seeds of Victory: American Gardening Programs of World War I. In addition to discussing the work at Ambler, this book includes a brief history about professional women horticulturalists, devotes a chapter to the Woman’s Land Army and shares how women supported the war effort on the food front during World War I.

 Included in its rich collection documenting women’s history, the Library of Congress has taped a 39-minute talk (2005) by James Beard award-winner Laura Schenone.
 It’s entitled “A Thousand Years Over a Hot Stove: A History of American Women Told Through Food, Recipes and Remembrances.”
+You can read the UC Food Observer Q&A with Laura Schenone here.

 Have a great day.